wildlifetrusts/nextdoornature/content/stories/en/listening-to-locals-is-key-learnings-from-a-successful-community-group.md

 ---
-title: "Listening to Locals is Key Learnings from a Successful Community Group "
+title: "'Listening to Locals is Key': Learnings from a Successful Community Group "
 who: Grow Batheaston Community Group
 location: "Bristol "
 images: